EthanJWright/obsidian-dragon-heist/Chapters/Chapter 2.md

 ## [[Faction Overview]]

 PCs should be engaged by factions through out this Chapter.
 Several of the first quests should be accepted and ran during this chapter.

+## Exploring the Alley

+- Players can wander about the alley and meet their neighbors [[Trollskull Alley Overview]]
+-

 ## Grand Opening